GJMcClintock/CFB-Data/Intro/Getting Started with College Football Data in Python.md

 ## Conclusion

-I'm sure this is like drinking from a fire house.
+I'm sure this is like drinking from a fire hose.
 Let's go over what we covered:

 1. Setting up Python using Anaconda
 2. Installing new libraries